SciShow: Podcast

 In November 2018, a co-branded podcast titled SciShow Tangents was launched as a co-production with WNYC Studios.
-It consists of a panel format where Hank Green, Ceri Riley, Stefan Chin, and Sam Schultz share facts about science on a weekly theme; each episode has multiple segments, several of which are competitive.
-In late 2020, the podcast ceased its association with WNYC Studios, and continues as an independently produced entity.
-The podcast is a restructured and reimagined continuation of their previous podcast, Holy Fucking Science, which ran from January 2017 to March 2018.
+It consisted of a panel format where Hank Green, Ceri Riley, Stefan Chin, and Sam Schultz share facts about science on a weekly theme; each episode has multiple segments, several of which are competitive.
+In late 2020, the podcast ceased its association with WNYC Studios, and continued for more than four years as an independently produced entity.

+The podcast wrapped up on March 18, 2025 with the release of its 251st episode.

+SciShow Tangents was a restructured and reimagined continuation of the hosts previous podcast, Holy Fucking Science, which ran from January 2017 to March 2018.

 Reception

 As SciShow has amassed a large following, the channel has been featured on several media outlets.

-In October 2014 the channel surpassed two million subscribers, and over 210 million video views.
+In October 2014, the channel surpassed two million subscribers and over 210 million video views.

 As of July 2025, the channel has over 8 million subscribers and over 2.1 billion total views.

 In 2017, SciShow won a Webby Award in the People's Voice category.